Hypfer/lovelace-valetudo-map-card/README.md

 ```

 configuration.yaml:
-Valetudo prefers MQTT, with the preferred example configuration as follows.
+Valetudo officially supports MQTT, with the preferred example configuration as follows.
 See below for an alternative example configuration using Valetudo's REST API (unsupported) if you prefer not to use MQTT.
 ```yaml
 sensor:
   - platform: mqtt